What Does Good Data Look Like? | Butterfly Data

 Example

 A National Insurance number appearing twice with conflicting data likely means one record is outdated.
-An analyst must use capture date metadata to determine which entry is reliable.
+An analyst must use date metadata to determine which entry is reliable.

 Everyone who touches the data